ns-rse/git-collaboration/episodes/git_hygiene.md

   Please note this repository uses [pre-commit](https://pre-commit.com) to lint the Python code and Markdown files.
 ```

 And you're all done!
-If you were doing this for real on a repository you could now `git push` or continue your work.
+If you were doing this for real on a repository you would now `git push` or continue your work.
 As
 this was just an example we can switch branches back to `main` and force deletion of the branch we created.

 ``` bash